80000LbHerbalEngineer/hello-world/README.md

 With steady, focused learning and practice, my goal is to build a PWA (Progressive Web App) using html, CSS, Javascript, and Vue.
-The focus will be on herbal community, educational resources, and pooling resources and intention to create positive change.
+The focus will be on herbal community, educational resources, and pooling resources and intention to create positive change!